SUYASH7707/PROJECTS/README.md

 morpho                : Convolution/Erosion/Dilation

 #
-All other files should be RUN in a particular order which generates an output which the other file uses as INPUT.
+all other files should be RUN in a particular order which generates an output which the other file uses as INPUT.